ericstubley/advent-of-code/README.md

 - Also focus on project management.
 Your 2018 system was very ad hoc, and it would be nice for example to have a consistent sensible set of automatic imports.
 - When you need lenses, use the microlens library; it's much easier and has better docs than the full lens library.
 - Pay attention to not googling; workflow should be to try and remember first, then try to puzzle it out with ghci, then google.
 This loop shouldn't take more than a minute, but a bit of effort will go a long way to increasing recall.

+2020: (Jun 2022)
+- Haskell is the language
+- At this point the goal is to get it done before Mathcamp
+- Keep up the good habits!